University of Wales, Lampeter: Later additions

 The Canterbury Building was built to house a growing number of students at the end of the 19th century.
 The foundation stone was laid by the Archbishop of Canterbury in 1885 and the building was officially opened on 24 June 1887.
 It contained a physical science laboratory, two lecture rooms and new accommodation.
 However, structural problems forced the university to demolish the original building in the summer of 1971.
 The second Canterbury Building was opened on 20 October 1973 by the Vice-Chancellor of the University of Kent.
 It was demolished, and replaced with the present Canterbury Building, during the 2012–13 academic year.

 The Main Library was opened on 7 July 1966 by the then Chancellor of the University of Wales, Prince Philip, Duke of Edinburgh.
 It was extended and then reopened by Charles, Prince of Wales on 21 June 1984.

-The Arts Building was opened by The Rt.
-Hon Peter Thomas, Secretary of State for Wales on 4 October 1971, in time for it to house the new Geography department.
+The Arts Building was opened by Peter Thomas, Secretary of State for Wales on 4 October 1971, in time for it to house the new Geography department.
 The Archaeology and Anthropology department has since moved into the ground floor of the building, the first floor being shared by the Department of Film and Media and the Department of Management and I.T.
 The building now houses the new combined A.H.A (Archaeology, History and Anthropology) department.

 The Cliff Tucker Theatre, on the banks of the River Dulas, was opened by Sir Anthony Hopkins in 1996 and contained teaching rooms, lecture theatres and a large computer room.
 It was named in honour of Cliff Tucker, a former student and benefactor of the university.

 The Sheikh Khalifa Building, completed in 1997 and named after Sheikh Khalifa bin Zayed Al Nahyan, a benefactor of the university, was the home of the Department of Theology, Religious Studies and Islamic Studies, one of the largest departments of its kind in the United Kingdom.
 It was opened by Professor Sir Stewart Sutherland.
 Behind the departmental building is a small mosque, used by Muslim students and residents of the town.

 The Roderic Bowen Research Centre, completed 2007 and named after Roderic Bowen, a former president of the university, houses the Founders' Library collection and archives and adjoins the main library building.
 The centre was opened on 17 October 2008, by First Minister for Wales, Rhodri Morgan.

 The Confucius Institute opened in 2007, as the home of the university's department of Chinese Studies and had direct links to Chinese Cultural institutes.

 Archaeology Laboratories provided facilities for environmental archaeology, osteoarchaeology, soil studies and conservation.

 The Lloyd Thomas Refectory was the university's main dining hall, providing meals to guests and catered students and a regular Sunday carvery.

 The Media centre contained studios and recording facilities.

 Bishop Burgess Hall formerly housed the departments of Classics and Philosophy.
 In 2009 it was converted to become a hub for student services.